Skip to main content

 Check the active identity

-Use whoami to confirm which Libretto Cloud account the CLI is using:
+Use auth whoami to confirm which Libretto Cloud account the CLI is using:

 If LIBRETTO_API_KEY is set, the CLI prefers that key over the stored session cookie.